benthor/tagvial/NOTES.md

 - make directories/tags persistent over remounts - DONE
 - remove potential circularity of tags - DONE
 - figure out how to treat files and tags with name clashes - DONE
+- fix ordering of readdir output to put tags first - DONE
+- find out if there is a way to abort mounting to print out warnings about mountpoint or backenddir - DONE
+- maybe make complete deletion of file in case it doesn't have any tags any more optional - DONE
+- rename this file to NOTES.md - DONE
+- create proper README.md - DONE

 SEMI-DONE
 -----------
 - create a function to filter path, to determine if a file in root is tagged this way - SEMI-DONE
 - implement rename with retagging semantics - MOSTLY-DONE
+- add configurable behavior - SEMI - DONE
+- rename the fuse fs - SEMI - DONE

 TODO
 ----
-- add configurable behavior - TODO
 - implement smart mknod, checking if filename exists, verifying have to distinguish between new files in the fs and retagged ones - TODO
 - introduce limbo for files being copied with already existing name in backed - TODO? - maybe stick to mv for now
 - bytewise compare files from limbo that are written to with content the file with that name has in backend - TODO
-- fix ordering of readdir output to put tags first - TODO (is it possible?)
 - make document root readonly, only display files already tagged - TODO
 - find out how linking works - TODO
 - make removal of files not depend on currently invisible tags - TODO
 - figure out what to do when renaming a tagpath to another one - TODO
 - figure out if you can mount fuse on top of the backend directory - TODO - most likely impossibru due to recursion
-- find out if there is a way to abort mounting to print out warnings about mountpoint or backenddir - TODO
 - maybe put all files not into root but into special tag 'ALL' including untagged ones - TODO
 - add correct link counts in tags - TODO
-- maybe make complete deletion of file in case it doesn't have any tags any more optional - TODO
-- rename this file to NOTES.md - TODO
-- create proper README.md - TODO
-- rename the fuse fs - TODO
 - create pkgbuild - TODO
 - figure out what to do next - TODO